Christmas Tree Angles

 - Pick a sketch with different sizes and shapes of triangles.
 Avoid designs with many small triangles to make it easier to measure later.

-- For EACH triangle, on a sheet of green construction paper draw an 8 x 11 grid of 1" squares.
+- To scale your design: for EACH triangle, on a sheet of green construction paper draw an 8 x 11 grid of 1" squares.

-- Create a larger scale version of your tree.
-Using the grids as a guide, draw each small graph paper triangle on a sheet of green paper.
+- To create a larger scale version of your tree: using the gridlines as guides, draw each small graph paper triangle on a sheet of full-size green paper.

 - Cut out the green triangles and arrange them to form your tree.